-Figure 13: Proposed sedimentation basin and wetland
+Figure 13: Proposed sedimentation/retention basin and Biofilta System

-All stormwater runoff from the site will be conveyed to the 300m2 sedimentation basin followed by the 41m2 biofilta and will receive treatment within those water bodies.
+All stormwater runoff from the site will be conveyed to the 400m2 sedimentation basin followed by the 41m2 biofilta and will receive treatment within those water bodies.
 With this arrangement the total pollutant reduction for the development will exceed best practice guidelines as shown by Table 3.
 The overall treatment as modelled in MUSIC is shown in Figure 14 below.